You wake up one morning and open your website, only to be greeted by a horrifying ‘Website/Server Down’ message.

 It’s extremely convenient to use and is one of the best options to store your files, externally.

-If this sounds convenient to you, then WP Backup plugin will definitely appeal to you!
+If this sounds convenient to you, then WordPress Backup to Dropbox plugin will definitely appeal to you!

 Once you have installed the plugin by following the same process as mentioned above, you will be able to store your backups directly in your Dropbox, just like that!